SoftwareHeritage/swh-fuse/docs/configuration.rst

 Configuration
 =============

-The configuration for the Software Heritage virtual file system resides in the ``swh > fuse`` section of the shared `YAML <https://yaml.org/>`_ configuration file used by all Software Heritage tools, located by default at ``~/.config/swh/global.yml``.
+The configuration for the Software Heritage Filesystem resides in the ``swh > fuse`` section of the shared `YAML <https://yaml.org/>`_ configuration file used by all Software Heritage tools, located by default at ``~/.config/swh/global.yml``.